Von Hutchins

-Tahaya De'Von Hutchins (born February 14, 1981 in Natchez, Mississippi) is a former American football cornerback and the current Director of Player Personnel for the DC Defenders of the XFL.
-He was drafted by the Indianapolis Colts in the sixth round of the 2004 NFL Draft.
+Tahaya De'Von Hutchins (born February 14, 1981) is an American former professional football cornerback and the general manager for the DC Defenders of the United Football League (UFL).
+He was selected by the Indianapolis Colts in the sixth round of the 2004 NFL draft.
 He played college football at the University of Mississippi.

 Hutchins was also a member of the Houston Texans and Atlanta Falcons in his career.
 The defensive back played 38 games with 16 starts for the Indianapolis Colts and Houston Texans from 2004 to 2007, and the Atlanta Falcons in 2008.

 College career

 Hutchins committed to the University of Mississippi on February 7, 1999.
 Hutchins played in 36 games and recorded 11 interceptions.

 Professional career

 Indianapolis Colts

-Hutchins was selected 173rd Overall in the 2004 NFL Draft by the Indianapolis Colts.
+Hutchins was selected in the sixth round with the 173rd overall pick in the 2004 NFL draft by the Indianapolis Colts.

-During the 2004 NFL season, Hutchins played in 16 games, starting 1 game, and recorded 50 tackles, 1 Interception, and 1 Touchdown.
+During the 2004 NFL season, Hutchins played in 16 games, starting one game, and recorded 50 tackles, one interception, and one touchdown.